Shell-Fish Risotto Recipe

-I walked to the coffee shop this morning, enjoyed my morning exercise and then drove to the market to pick up some shellfish.
-I had plans for a seafood risotto for days, since I received this new Acquerello rice from Italy, aged for at least one year and then refined and reintegrated with its precious bud.
+On my way back from the coffee shop this morning, I stopped at the market to pick up some fresh shell-fish.
+I had plans for this shell-fish risotto recipe for days, I’ve been dreaming about it really.
+Ever since I received this new Acquerello rice from Italy, risotto rice that is aged for at least one year and then refined and reintegrated with its precious bud.
 Also it is the only rice with the nutritional values of brown rice.
-It was outstanding !
+Cool stuff that gave me shell-fish risotto recipe dreams !
+I swear, sometimes I can even smell the garlic in my dreams..

 Buon Appetito !